connollyst/zkfontawesome/README.md

 <icon type="icon-quote-right" pull="right"/>
 ```

-###Muting
+####Muting
-An icon can be muted to quickly make it lighter without needing to set a CSS
+An icon can be 'muted' to quickly make it lighter without needing to set a CSS
  color youself..

 ```xml
 <icon type="icon-smile" muted="true"/>
 ```

-##Be Java Awesome
+##Java Support
 Of course all of this can be done from the Java side also..

 ```java
 Icon quoteIcon = new Icon("icon-quote-left");